South Africa issues arrest warrant for Malema

 She added that the charges stemmed from an investigation by the police's elite Hawks detective division, which has been probing 31-year-old Malema for alleged corruption relating to the award of government contracts in his native Limpopo province.

+The Hawks' Colonel Mahlangu had advised Malema and his lawyers of the existence of a warrant, she said.

-South Africa's City Press newspaper said Malema, who has addressed crowds of strikers and called for nationwide industrial action, was facing charges of fraud, money laundering and corruption.
+South Africa's City Press newspaper said Malema, who has been fanning the flames of discontent in the mines by addressing crowds of strikers and calling for nationwide industrial action, was facing charges of fraud, money laundering and corruption.

-The wave of wildcat strikes started with a mass walkout at Lonmin's Marikana platinum mine in early August, and culminated a week later when police killed 34 striking miners, the deadliest security incident since the 1994 end of apartheid.
+The wave of wildcat strikes started with a mass walkout at Lonmin's Marikana platinum mine in early August, and culminated a week later with the police killing of 34 striking miners in the deadliest security incident since the 1994 end of apartheid.

-The unrest hit AngloGold on Friday when workers downed tools at its Kopanang mine in Free State province.
+The unrest hit AngloGold on Friday when workers downed tools at its Kopanang mine in South Africa's Free State province.

+"The night shift embarked on an unprotected strike at Kopanang and the morning shift didn't go down either," company spokesman Alan Fine said.

-A spokesman for the National Union of Mineworkers (NUM) said the strikers wanted a wage of 12,500 rand (923 pounds) a month, mirroring demands at other mines.
+A spokesman for the National Union of Mineworkers said the strikers wanted a wage of 12,500 rand (922 pounds) a month, mirroring demands at other mines.

 This is about triple the amount earned as basic pay at the bottom end of the wage scale in the industry.